 The Unist’ot’en never ceded their land to Canada.
 With legal claim to their territory, they can deny access to pipeline workers without militarily superior forces imposing the interests of the corporations.

 Historically, legalities have rarely stopped Canadian and other colonial governments from doing and taking what they want, but as the Unist’ot’en built up their physical infrastructure, they also built solidarity networks with other indigenous and with members of Canadian settler culture.
-With widespread grassroots support for the Unist’ot’en, the government has not attempted to clear the occupation.
+With widespread grassroots support for the Unist’ot’en, the government didn’t interfere with the occupation until January 2019.

 It’s impossible to put an exact number on how many people and resources have been required for the blockade’s success.
 Over the years, hundreds of visitors and volunteers have participated in work and action camps, with supporters donating perhaps half a million dollars in cash and supplies.
 Most of the activity and money has gone towards educating settlers, assisting healing, and networking settler citizens and activists with indigenous resisters.
 This work is tangential to the blockade, but without the resultant broad support for the occupation, the government might have brutally suppressed it.